ewasm/testnet/README.md

 ## Adding a node to the testnet

 The testnet currently only supports the go-ethereum (geth) client.
-Support for aleth (formerly, cpp-ethereum) is a work in progress and more information may be found here.
+Support for aleth (formerly, cpp-ethereum) is a work in progress and more information may be found [here](aleth.md).

 ### Geth

 You may install and configfure geth in the following ways:

-- manually, from source or binary
+- manually, from source
 - using this preconfigured Docker image

-## Aleth (ex cpp-ethereum)

-To build Aleth with the recent ewasm changes use [ewasm](https://github.com/ethereum/aleth/tree/ewasm).

-`aleth`, `alethvm` and `testeth` contain options to run them with [Hera ewasm VM](https://github.com/ewasm/hera):
+#### Manual configuration

+Manually configuring geth requires installing prerequisites, downloading and compiling geth from source with [EVMC](https://github.com/ethereum/evmc) support, downloading and building [hera](https://github.com/ewasm/hera/) (the Ewasm virtual machine connector), then launching geth with hera set as its EVMC engine.

+1. Make sure the prerequisites are installed (Go version 1.7 or later and a C compiler).
+1. Build geth with EVMC:

+	Checkout the `evmc` branch of [this geth fork](https://github.com/chfast/go-ethereum/tree/evmc):

+	`> git clone https://github.com/chfast/go-ethereum && cd go-ethereum`

+	`> git checkout evmc`

+	Build geth following the official [build instructions](https://github.com/ethereum/go-ethereum#building-the-source):

+	`> make geth`

 - `--vm hera` enables Hera only,
 - `--evmc fallback=true` enables fallback to EVM 1.0 Interpreter when EVM bytecode is detected (off by default)